guardian/mobile-n10n/football/README.md

 1. Check the [logs](https://logs.gutools.co.uk/s/mobile/goto/cc75dcf9f10d33851bc1bc1e851f96be) to track progress of the match.
 1. Your device should receive notifications when significant match events occur (e.g. kick off, goals, half-time etc.)

-Note that the Lambda keeps track of which PA events it has processed to avoid sending duplicate notifications, so you will not be able to 'replay' the notifications for the same match more than once.
+Note that the Lambda keeps track of which PA events it has processed (to avoid sending duplicate notifications), so you will not be able to 'replay' the notifications for the same match more than once.